PUMPJACK PRESS NEWS RELEASE

 The authors use this difficult period in American history as a springboard for their tale imagining Bonnie and Clyde were spared from death and forced into government service as covert agents defending the interests of the working class.

-“There’s a long literary tradition of bad guys using their ill-gotten skills for the common good and who better to do that than Bonnie and Clyde?”
-McFall said.
+“There’s a long literary tradition of bad guys using their ill-gotten skills for the common good and who better to do that than Bonnie and Clyde?” asked co-author Kathleen McFall.

 The story begins in 1984 when a journalist gets a tip to meet an old woman at a Texas cemetery.
 Turns out, it’s 75-year old Bonnie Parker.
 Incredulous, the reporter begins to investigate, and realizes he may have stumbled into the scoop-of-the-century.